orbitalquark/textadept/doc/manual/2_Installation.md

 `Applications` directory like any other Mac OSX application.
 Run Textadept by double-clicking `textadept.app`.

+If you downloaded the set of language-specific modules, unpack it, right-click `textadept.app`, select `Show Package Contents`, navigate to `Contents/Resources/modules`, and copy the unpacked modules there.

 #### Windows

 Unpack the archive anywhere.
 Run Textadept by double-clicking `textadept.exe`.
 You can also create shortcuts to the executable in your Start Menu, Quick Launch toolbar, Desktop, etc.

+If you downloaded the set of language-specific modules, unpack it where you unpacked the Textadept archive.
+The modules will be contained in `textadept_VERSION\modules\`.

 ![Linux](images/linux.png)
 &nbsp;&nbsp;